Urban-79/API_ERP/README.md

 # API_ERP

-API_ERP is a RESTful API built with ASP.NET Core that provides CRUD (Create, Read, Update, Delete) operations for Orders and Products.
+API_ERP is a RESTful API built with ASP.NET Core that provides CRUD (Create, Read, Update, Delete) operations.
 The API comes with a Swagger UI, which can be used to interact with the API endpoints.

 ## Getting Started